2026-27 Course Catalog

 Beauty in Literature and Culture (Elective)

 What is beauty, and who defines it?
-Does beauty have a purpose, and, if so, what is it?
+Does beauty have a purpose and, if so, what is it?
 Is beauty inherent in existence, or does it depend on an object’s being perceived?
 This course will explore considerations, expressions, and challenges of beauty from ancient cultures to the present.
-Students will respond to intersections of identifiers — including gender, race, ability, and socioeconomics — through literature, aesthetic theory, art, pop culture, and history.
+Students will respond to intersections of identifiers — including gender and race, ability, and socioeconomics — through literature, aesthetic theory, art, pop culture, and history.
 Students will engage with a range of genres and materials and will conduct and share research, synthesize complex ideas in a variety of media, and create written projects that combine analytical and creative writing.
-Course texts will include the philosophical treatise On Beauty and Being Just, by Elaine Scarry, the memoir Easy Beauty, by Chloe Cooper Jones, and the novel On Beauty, by Zadie Smith, as well as readings by Plato, Kant, bell hooks, and more.
+Course texts will include the philosophical treatise On Beauty and Being Just, by Elaine Scarry, the memoir Easy Beauty, by Chloe Cooper Jones, and the novel On Beauty, by Zadie Smith, the poetry collection Still Life With Two Dead Peacocks and a Girl, by Diane Suess, as well as readings by Plato, Kant, hooks, and more.

 Grade level: 11-12